A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Variance Estimation

 Thus far, we have compared point estimators for the ATE under paired cluster-randomization, which presents a number of challenges and trade-offs.
 Variance estimation under paired cluster-randomization is also challenging, and can distinguish between these different approaches in practice.

 The four baseline estimators discussed in Section~\ref{sec:review} can all be calculated using weighted regression models \citep{imai_essential_2009, su_model-assisted_2021}.
 Thus, one option for variance estimation is using the associated parametric variance estimator for the appropriate regression coefficient.
-There is evidence in the literature that typical WLS variance estimators can be anti-conservative for the true variance of these point estimators under cluster-randomization (both in the design-based and model-based sense), so some authors have recommended using Huber-White heteroskedasticity robust variance estimators \citep{middleton_unbiased_2015, middleton_unifying_2021, su_model-assisted_2021}.
-These variance estimators for regression coefficients are based on an outcome model that does not typically align with our causal framework.
+There is evidence that typical WLS variance estimators can be anti-conservative for the true variance of these point estimators under cluster-randomization (both in the design-based and model-based sense), so some authors have recommended using Huber-White heteroskedasticity robust variance estimators \citep{middleton_unbiased_2015, middleton_unifying_2021, su_model-assisted_2021}.
+These variance estimators for regression coefficients are based on an outcome model that does not typically align with the fixed-sample potential outcomes causal framework.

-The literature on design-based variance estimation for pCRTs is relatively underdeveloped.
-There has been more focus in the literature on variance estimation under blocked cluster-randomized experiments, in which case a within-block variance can be estimated, and averaged across blocks \citep{middleton_unbiased_2015, pashley_insights_2021, schochet_design-based_2021}.
+On the other hand, the literature on design-based variance estimation for pCRTs is relatively underdeveloped.
+There has been more focus on variance estimation under blocked cluster-randomized experiments, where there are at least three clusters in each block.
+In this case, a within-block variance can be estimated, and averaged across blocks \citep{middleton_unbiased_2015, pashley_insights_2021, schochet_design-based_2021}.
 However, these approaches typically require at least two treatment or control clusters within each block, so do not extend to paired cluster-randomization.
 Only recently has a design-based variance estimator for the H\'ajek estimator been proposed for paired cluster-randomization \citep{de_chaisemartin_at_2020}, which is telling given the ubiquity of the difference-in-means estimator for treatment effect estimation.

-For the remainder of this section, we review design-based variance estimators for the point estimators described in this chapter, with common notation.
+In this section, we present design-based variance estimators for the point estimators previously discussed, with unified notation.
+The end of the section discusses these variance estimators.